GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/pygeosxExamples/initialConditionModification/AdvancedExample.rst

   :end-before: <!-- SPHINX_SEDOV_INCLUDED_END -->

 Next, we add a new entry to the output block Python and an entry in the Events block.
-Whenever the python event is triggered, GEOSX will pause and return to the controlling python script.
+Whenever the python event is triggered, GEOS will pause and return to the controlling python script.

 .. literalinclude:: ../../../../../../examples/pygeosxExamples/sedovWithStressFunction/modified_sedov.xml
   :language: xml